cybearl/cypack/README.md

 - `isClient`: Check if the code is running on the client.

 #### Configuration utilities
-- `CONSTANTS`: Multiple constants used throughout the application (user password length, etc.).
+- `CyCONSTANTS`: Multiple constants used throughout the application (user password length, etc.).

 #### Formatting utilities
 Contains a set of utilities to format numbers, time, and other values.